philwantsfish/cert2json/README.md

 ## Usage API

-Import the library the library and call parse.
-The parse function expects a Buffer with the certificate data in either der or pem format.
+Import cert2json and call parseFromFile.
+The certificate can be DER or PEM format.

 ```javascript
 // Import the library